-I’ve spent my professional life in health care; initially beginning my career as a Medical Laboratory Technologist.
+I’ve spent my professional life in health care; initially beginning my career as a Medical Laboratory Scientist.

 Then, there I was; called on to assist at the bedside, for a bone marrow biopsy.
 The frail, elderly lady looked, to my 22 year old eyes, to be 110.

 This day would forever change my life.

 The pathologist thrusted a blunt-ended needle into her sternum (bone) and I cringed, averting my eyes.
 The blood-curdling screams seemed to suck all the energy from the room; seemed to suck any compassion he had from his heart as he maneuvered & manipulated that needle inside her sternum to obtain that sample.

 Finally, after what seemed hours, the screaming stopped, he handed the sample to me, where-upon I made the requisite microscope slides and brought them & the remaining sample back to the lab.
 As I handed the sample to the senior technologist, I relayed her the story.

 She looked back at me with sad eyes, “But, Leslie, they don’t even treat leukemia in people that age.”

 I was appalled and devastated!
 Here I was, technically still a student, just weeks from graduating after 5 long and grueling years.
 I instantly understood that in my then current position (or any position I hoped to grow to from there) I was helpless to effect change in her life or in the system that put she and I in these positions.
 I knew, in that instant that I needed to be outside of that system in order to effect change and to truly help people heal.